skilbjo/sepa/README.md

 	bic = row[:biccode]

-Setting the erb variables in form-letter.rb like so:
+Setting the erb variables in `sepa.rb` like so:

 	firstname_erb = firstname
 	lastname_erb = lastname